projectara/greybus-spec/source/index.rst

 * All numeric values shall be unsigned unless explicitly stated otherwise.
 * Numeric values prefixed with 0x are hexadecimal; they are decimal otherwise.
-* All headers and descriptor data within a Module Manifest shall be implicitly followed by pad bytes if necessary to bring the size to a multiple of 4 bytes.
+* All headers and descriptor data within a Module Manifest shall be implicitly followed by pad bytes as necessary to bring the structure's total size to a multiple of 4 bytes.
 * Accordingly, the low-order two bits of all header “size” field values shall be 00.
 * Any reserved or unused space (including implicit padding) in a header or descriptor shall be ignored when read, and zero-filled